pangpang20/gaussdb-python/docs/basic/from_pg2.rst

 .. index::
-    pair: psycopg2; Differences
+    pair: _GaussDB; Differences

-.. currentmodule:: psycopg
+.. currentmodule:: gaussdb

-.. _from-psycopg2:
+.. _from-_GaussDB:

-Differences from `!psycopg2`
+Differences from `!_GaussDB`
 ============================

-Psycopg 3 uses the common DBAPI structure of many other database adapters and tries to behave as close as possible to `!psycopg2`.
+gaussdb uses the common DBAPI structure of many other database adapters and tries to behave as close as possible to `!_GaussDB`.
 There are however a few differences to be aware of.

 .. tip::
-    Most of the times, the workarounds suggested here will work with both Psycopg 2 and 3, which could be useful if you are porting a program or writing a program that should work with both Psycopg 2 and 3.
+    Most of the times, the workarounds suggested here will work with both GaussDB 2 and 3, which could be useful if you are porting a program or writing a program that should work with both GaussDB 2 and 3.

 .. _server-side-binding: